 The Debian Live is a toolkit to build Live systems based on Debian, such as Tails.
 Debian Live is designed to automate the build process of the target distribution, which eases Tails development and maintenance.
 As an added bonus, Debian Live makes it possible for other people to build custom systems based on Tails, e.g. to include additional software.

-An automated build and test environment would be useful to avoid regressions in Tails, especially anonymity and security related ones.
-It would also make it easier to work on Tails with more confidence, and at release time to cut down the time needed for quality assurance work.
+An automated build and test environment is useful to avoid regressions in Tails, especially anonymity and security related ones.
+It also makes it easier for developers to work on Tails with more confidence, and at release time to cut down the time needed for quality assurance work.

-Keeping Tor (stable releases only, unless the Tor core developers recommend otherwise) and Iceweasel up-to-date is a priority.
+Keeping Tor (stable releases only, unless the Tor core developers recommend otherwise) and the Tor Browser up-to-date is a priority.

 Remaining applications, including the base system, will be upgraded using Debian standard upgrade process, and generally based on the latest Debian stable release so there are not many problems.